Litchfield National Park: Tolmer Falls

 Tolmer Falls cascades over two high escarpments into a deep plunge pool.
 The bottom of the falls is home to several colonies of rare ghost bats and orange horseshoe bats.

 Tjaetaba Falls

 Tjaetaba Falls is a drop along Greenant Creek, one of the smaller systems in the park.
 These falls and the area below them is an Aboriginal sacred site, and visitors are requested to swim only above the falls.

 Tjaynera Falls (Sandy Creek)

 After a moderate level, 3.5 km return walk through an open valley, visitors can enjoy the usually un-crowded plunge pool beneath Tjaynera Falls.

 Surprise Creek Falls

 These falls are open for swimming.

 Blyth Homestead

 This homestead, build in 1929, stands as a reminder of the tough conditions faced by the pioneers in remote areas.

+Blyth Homestead was originally built on a neighbouring property to Stapleton Station, about 40km east of Adelaide River township, across the Tabletop Plateau.

 Bamboo Creek

 Interpretive signs explain the methods used to extract the tin and to help appreciate the hardship endured by miners as they struggled to make a living in intolerable conditions.